 Who is Daniel Abed Khalife?
-Inmate who escaped prison ‘clinging to food truck’
+Royal Signals soldier accused of planting fake bombs

 With airports and ports installing additional security measures and holidaymakers reporting delays at border control, his escape has posed serious questions about the suitability of his incarceration at a Category B prison.

-Prior to his arrest in January, the 21-year-old had formerly been a serving soldier in the British army since 2018 and had worked as a computer network engineer.
+Prior to his arrest in January, the 21-year-old had formerly been a serving soldier in the British army since 2018 and had worked as a computer network engineer with the Royal Corps of Signals.

 With known links to Kingston in London, he was based at the Ministry of Defence’s Stafford military base while serving, which is also known as Beacon Barracks.